reetasalian/angular-tariff-grid/README.md

-Tariff List Angular Project
+## Tariff List Angular Project

-This is a simple Angular project that displays a list of tariffs for a company.
+This is a Angular project that displays a list of tariffs for a company.
 The project uses JSON-server to run the API, npm run start to start the application, and npm run test to run the unit test cases.

+Navigate to the `demo-tariff-list` directory and execute the following commands.

 ## Installation